MagnusOpera/Terrabuild/CONTRIBUTING.md

 - [Docker](https://www.docker.com/products/docker-desktop/) or [OrbStack](https://orbstack.dev/)
 - [.NET](https://dotnet.microsoft.com/download)

-### Make build system
+### Build

-We use `make` as our build system, so you'll want to install that as well, if you don't have it already.
+We use `make` as a way to provide an easy way to run commands.

-We develop mainly on macOS - with limited support for doing development on Windows.
+We develop mainly on macOS and Ubuntu - with limited support for doing development on Windows.
 Feel free to pitch in if you can to improve situation.

 `Makefile` contains several targets.
-The one you care are:
+The ones you care are:
 1. `build`: build Terrabuild
 1. `test`: build and run tests
 1. `dist-all`: build and publish all artifacts
 1. `self-build`: build Terrabuild, which is used to self-build
 1. `tb-build`: build Terrabuild using locally installed Terrabuild

+You probably also want to install current Terrabuild distribution: `dotnet tool install --global terrabuild`

 ## Submitting a Pull Request